With Drillbit for Props?

 These motors have shortened wires for easier wire management, with the same old micro-jst plug that's on almost all Tiny Whoop style flight controllers.

 Because this is TinyWhoops first 7mm motor range we're dropping the price by two pounds for a while to get some reviews and help people get into 7mm style Tiny Whoop flight!

 The price will go back to retail price soon.

-Here's my easy process to make any of the Tiny Whoop Props work with these motors using the optional included drill bit: I just gently twist the bit into the hold under the prop. no big deal if you drill too far and out the other side, I personally like my props to sit as low as possible.
+Here's my easy process to make any of the Tiny Whoop Props work with these motors using the optional drill bit: I just gently twist the bit into the hole under the prop. no big deal if you drill too far and out the other side, I personally like my props to sit as low as possible.